viamrobotics/docs/docs/services/ml/_index.md

 Select the `ML Model` type, then select the `TFLite CPU` model.
 Enter a name for your service and click **Create**.

-You can choose to configure your service with an existing model on the smart machine or deploy a model onto your smart machine:
+You can choose to configure your service with an existing model on the machine or deploy a model onto your machine:

 {{< tabs >}}
 {{% tab name="Existing Model" %}}